 - bleeding gums

-According to the American Dental Association (ADA), periodontal disease, or periodontitis, can occur when gingivitis continues to an advanced stage.
-Periodontal disease is the infection of the gums, jawbone, and supportive tissues that connect your teeth and gums (ADA, 2012).
-Periodontitis can cause your teeth to become loose or fall out.
+Periodontal disease (periodontitis) can occur when gingivitis becomes advanced.
+Periodontal disease is as infection of the gums, jawbone, and supportive tissues that connect your teeth and gums.
+Periodontitis can cause your teeth to loosen or fall out.

 Foods rich in vitamin C include: